 A provisional license (also known as a hardship license) means the same thing.
 It is a license given to individuals whose driving licenses have been suspended because of careless driving or driving under the influence (DUI).
 Driver’s license suspensions may occur regardless of whether or not the driver is convicted of a criminal offense.
-If you get arrested for driving impaired, contact a DUI attorney in Boise to know if you are eligible for a hardship license and how to apply for it.
+If you get arrested for driving impaired, contact a DUI attorney to know if you are eligible for a hardship license and how to apply for it.

 You can get a restricted driving privilege in Idaho if you are charged with DUI-related offenses.
 However, there are some requirements for getting a hardship license, and in this article, we will be looking at what they are, among other relevant information.